- Is Lady Macbeth guilty or innocent?

 - How did Lady Macbeth die?

-	- How is Lady Macbeth controlling her husband?
+- How is Macbeth portrayed as a hero?

 - Who is the real villain in Macbeth?

 - What are Macbeth’s last words?